-Susan McGee serves on the boards of directors of NYSE-listed Goldman Sachs BDC, Inc., Goldman Sachs Private Middle Market Credit LLC, and Goldman Sachs Private Middle Market Credit II LLC.
-She also serves on the boards of directors of ETTL Engineers & Consultants, Inc. In addition, Ms. McGee most recently served as a member of the SEC's Asset Management Advisory Committee, advising the SEC on Environment, Social and Governance and Diversity, Equity and Inclusion disclosures, market structure and various other matters.
+Susan B. McGee serves on the boards of directors of NYSE-listed Goldman Sachs BDC, Inc., Goldman Sachs Private Middle Market Credit LLC, Goldman Sachs Private Credit Corp, and GS Philip Street Middle Market Lending LLC.
+She also serves on the board of directors of ETTL Engineers & Consultants, Inc. In addition, Ms. McGee most recently served as a member of the SEC's Asset Management Advisory Committee, advising the SEC on Environment, Social and Governance and Diversity, Equity and Inclusion disclosures, market structure and various other matters.
 Ms. McGee served as President of U.S. Global Investors, Inc., a NASDAQ-listed and SEC-registered investment advisor specializing in metals, mining and natural resources, from 1998 to 2018 and as the company's General Counsel from 1997 to 2018.
 Ms. McGee also served on the Investment Company Institute (ICI) Board of Governors from 2008 to 2018.

 Marcus New has been a director and an audit committee member for a number of technology reporting issuers for more than 20 years.
-Mr. New is the CEO and general partner in a private equity firm focused on investments in private technology companies - InvestX Master GP1 Ltd. Mr. New is the UDP and Chief Compliance Officer for InvestX Financial (Canada) ltd. a Canadian exempt market dealer.
-Mr. New is the Chief Compliance Officer and Supervisory Principle for Auctus Securities a USA broker dealer.
+Mr. New is the CEO and general partner in a private equity firm focused on investments in private technology companies - InvestX Master GP1 Ltd. Mr. New is the UDP and formerly the Chief Compliance Officer for InvestX Financial (Canada) Ltd. a Canadian exempt market dealer.
+Mr. New is the Chief Supervisory Principle for InvestX Markets a USA broker dealer.
 Mr. New holds Series 24, 82, and 63 registrations.
 He holds a Bachelor of Arts degree in Business from Trinity Western University.